OpenIxia/ixnetwork_restpy/README.md

 To get started [browse the class and samples documentation here](https://openixia.github.io/ixnetwork_restpy/index.html).

 ## What's New!
-- Sep 2019 - 1.0.40
+- Sep 2019 - 1.0.41
+  - support for Session naming (linux API Server only)
   - support for IxNetwork 9.0 features
   - documentation enhancements to display deprecated, readwrite properties, navigate from Rest API Browser to restpy documentation
-  - creation of **Linux API Server IxNetwork QuickTest Web** sessions
+  - support creation of **Linux API Server IxNetwork QuickTest Web** sessions
   - slots support which will now raise an AttributeError when accessing non-existent properties
     - !!NOTE!! this may cause some script collateral
 - Jul 2019 - 1.0.37